Chris Farley: Career

-1990 - 1995: Saturday Night Live
+1990–1995: Saturday Night Live

 Along with Chris Rock, Farley was one of the new Saturday Night Live cast members announced in early 1990.
-On SNL, Farley frequently collaborated with fellow cast members Chris Rock, Adam Sandler, Tim Meadows, Rob Schneider and David Spade.
+On SNL, Farley frequently collaborated with fellow cast members Chris Rock, Adam Sandler, Tim Meadows, and David Spade.
 This group came to be known as the "Bad Boys of SNL."

 Popular characters performed by Farley included Matt Foley, an over-the-top motivational speaker who frequently reminded other characters that he was "living in a van down by the river!"
 The character was created by Bob Odenkirk when he and Farley were performers at Second City.
-The character's name came from a longtime friend of Farley's who became a Catholic priest and currently serves as pastor at St. James Catholic Church in Arlington Heights, Illinois.
+The character's name came from a longtime friend of Farley's who became a Catholic priest and was a pastor at St. James Catholic Church in Arlington Heights, Illinois.
 In early renditions of the character, Farley used other names, depending on whom he knew in the audience, until the real-life Foley went to the show and had his name used, at which point Farley felt the name best suited the character and refused to change it.
 Some of the mannerisms of the character were a combination of the positions Farley noticed his rugby teammates took on the pitch coupled with his high school football coach's habit of squatting down when giving pep talks and the voice his father used when he was angry.